9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 We can use pure property tests on the functions that lack `MonadIO` constraints, and traditional unit tests on the rest.

-Unfortunately, we\'ve substituted one problem for another: we can\'t invoke code with both `MonadIO` and `MonadHandle` constraints from code that has the `MonadHandle` constraint alone.
+Unfortunately, we've substituted one problem for another: we can't invoke code with both `MonadIO` and `MonadHandle` constraints from code that has the `MonadHandle` constraint alone.
 If we find that somewhere deep in our `MonadHandle`-only code, we really need the `MonadIO`